--Apartment People -Craigslist -Zillow EDGEWATER General rent estimate as of 2022: \$900-\$1000 a month (studio/junior 1 bedroom), \$950-\$1200 1 bedroom, \$1200-\$1600 2 bedroom) Commute time to school: Metra train or driving, about 30-75 minutes.
-Red to Brown to Pink line El trains or Damen bus are other options, takes about 60-75 minutes.
+-Apartment People -Craigslist - -Zillow - Hotpads -Facebook EDGEWATER General rent estimate as of 2023: \$900-\$1000 a month (studio/junior 1 bedroom), \$950-\$1400 1 bedroom, \$1200-\$1700 2 bedroom) Commute time to school: Metra train or driving, about 30-75 minutes.
+Red to Brown to Pink line El trains or Damen bus are other options, and can take about 60-75 minutes.
 Commute time to downtown: 50 minutes by El, 20 minutes by driving Local conveniences: "LOTS of restaurants!
 Wonderful food options and reasonably priced.
-W grocery, video rental stores, dry cleaners, and gyms are close.
-I LOVE the diversity!"
+W grocery, video rental stores, dry cleaners, and gyms are close by."
 "2 Jewel-Osco's, a local produce supplier, several convenience stores, Starbucks, Jimmy Johns, Chipotle, etc." How available is parking and does it require a permit?
 Usually available within a couple blocks free, some apartments include it.
 Typically does not require a permit.
 Things to do in the neighborhood: "Lots of neighborhood things, very homey and relaxed.
 Local coffee roaster!
 I like to walk by the lake and other Andersonville shops."
 "I like the local bars more than the downtown bars.
 Wrigleyville is great for Cubs games and dueling pianos at Sluggers (less than two miles from here).
 In the summer, Foster Avenue is fun and the beach is great!"
 Other comments: "Pretty far North, but good for people who want to live up north.
 Lots of diversity in population and restaurant choices.
 Close to the lake.
 A good mix of apartments, condos, and single-family homes."
 "Casual atmosphere, people say hello to you in the neighborhood - friendlier than my old place near Lincoln Park.
 Some great coffee shops, great ice cream shops, and bakeries nearby."
 This neighborhood may be a bit of a trek to UIC if you're relying on public transportation, but it is near Northwestern and Loyola universities, the lake, and Andersonville which is a very vibrant neighborhood within Edgewater.
 It is also more affordable than some of the other Northside neighborhoods a little further south.
-WHEATON Rent: 1 bedroom ~ \$800-\$1200 Commute to school: ~1.5 hours.
-This is taking the Metra (Union Pacific West line) from the College Ave. station to Ogilvie, and then taking the Pink Line from the Clinton stop (right next to Ogilvie) to the Polk stop on our campus Public transit: Other than the Metra, very little available; bus routes are quite limited Parking: no permit needed on many streets, pay to park very close to the Metra stations Things to do: It's not super hip like the city, but Wheaton has lots of good restaurants, parks, shops, a great library, a great path for walking/running, movie theatres, etc. Comments: Wheaton is very safe and has good schools Why do you enjoy living there?
+WHEATON Rent: 1 bedroom ~ \$1200-\$1700 Commute to school: ~1.5 hours.
+This is taking the Metra (Union Pacific West line) from the College Ave. station to Ogilvie, and then taking the Pink Line from the Clinton stop (right next to Ogilvie) to the Polk stop on our campus Public transit: Other than the Metra, very little available; bus routes are quite limited Parking: No permit needed on many streets, pay to park very close to the Metra stations Things to do: It's not super hip like the city, but Wheaton has lots of good restaurants, parks, shops, a great library, a great path for walking/running, movie theaters, etc. Why do you enjoy living there?
 My wife and I own a home and we wanted to stay there even when I was in school; she works in the suburbs and I eventually will be working out in the western suburbs or rural area, so having a home in Wheaton made sense for us Would you recommend it?
-I'd recommend living in the suburbs only if one has a good rent situation (living with spouse, parents, etc.) PORTAGE PARK/JEFFERSON PARK This area has a lot of people from eastern European descent (particularly Polish and Russian immigrants) so if you like eastern European food or the Copernicus Center, this is a good neighborhood for you!
-Jefferson Park terminal has access to blue line, metro, and busses.
-I have a mortgage, so can't give good info on rental costs.
+I'd recommend living in the suburbs.